 Denver Program in Professional Counseling

-The Denver campus is in the Lowry/Stapleton area of Denver and courses are offered through UNC Extended Studies.
+The Denver campus is in the Lowry/Stapleton area of Denver and courses are offered through UNC Extended Campus.
 We offer two counseling degree programs in Denver:

 Students have the opportunity to also take coursework toward earning the Licensed Marriage and Family Therapist (LMFT) credential following graduation and requisite experience.